bkandh30/AWS-Cloud-Resume-Challenge/README.md

 **Prerequisites:**

-- An AWS IAM User with programmatic access and the necessary permissions to upload to S3 and create CloudFront invalidations (see Step 1 in the previous CI/CD setup guide).
+- An AWS IAM User with programmatic access and the necessary permissions to upload to S3 and create CloudFront invalidations.
 - Your AWS Access Key ID, Secret Access Key, S3 bucket name, CloudFront Distribution ID, and AWS region.

 **Setup Steps:**